 Mr. Phillip Robinson resigned from the Board, effective April 29, 2019.
+Jon Hykawy resigned from the Board in January 2019 and joined the Advisory Board of the company.

 The current composition of the Board of Directors are Mark Jarvis, Lyle Davis, Martin Vydra, Robert Morris and Anthony Milewski.